 The Internet Created New Jobs, New Opportunities, and New Job Market

-The Internet didn’t just open the door to new, easily accessible information - it modified the labor market, with its freelance options.
+The Internet didn’t just open the door to new, easily accessible information - with its freelance options, it modified the labor market.

 The demand for certain jobs that didn’t exist before it grew exponentially.
-Digital marketing, app development, online customer support agents, virtual assistants, cybersecurity analysts - does these ring any bell?
+Digital marketing, app development, online customer support agents, virtual assistants - do these ring any bell?
 These are all jobs born out of the Internet and luckily, many professionals have become experts in these fields, many of which you can find at Brybe.com.

 According to the annual freelance study done by Upwork, more than 53 million Americans were doing freelance work in 2014.
 In 2019, that number went up to 57 million freelancers in the USA alone.